ORPAS – Postsecondary Education

 ORPAS uses a 4.0 scale.
 Do not attempt to reconcile alpha grades to any of the percentage scales.

-Foreign transcripts from countries other than the US are processed as non‑convertible.
+Foreign transcripts are processed as non‑convertible; therefore a GPA is not calculated for universities outside Canada and the US.
+ORPAS will convert grades for Canadian universities, colleges and US schools.
 The application will be forwarded for evaluation to the universities you have applied to.

 Where both letter and percentage grades are given, the percentage grades are used.
 Exception: For the University of British Columbia, use the letter grades for all course work given after May 1991.

-ORPAS includes all courses and marks, including failures, incomplete, repeated, and supplementary courses.
+ORPAS includes all courses and marks, including failed, incomplete, repeated and supplementary courses.

 ORPAS calculates the cumulative average by adding all of the course lengths and all of the converted grades, then dividing the total course lengths into the total ORPAS values.